Chic African Culture Africa Factbook

 “Sport is universal in its ability to unite the world under the banners of peace and inclusion.
 The global Weightlifting community is tight-knit and we, as a community, celebrate our ability to meet and compete with athletes from around the globe.
 USA Weightlifting maintains our position that politics and sport be separate.
 We continue to work with our partners at the United States Olympic Committee to determine what impact this action may have beyond the initial 90-day travel restriction.
 As hosts of the 2017 International Weightlifting Federation World Championships, the United States hopes to welcome athletes from around the world–including those from the six countries mentioned in today’s U.S. Government action.”

 U.S. Olympic Committee spokesman Patrick Sandusky said in a statement that the USOC is "working closely with the administration to understand the new rules and how we best navigate them as it pertains to visiting athletes and officials.
-We know the administration is supportive of the Olympic Movement, and our bid, and believe we will have a good working relationship with them to ensure our success in hosting and attending events."
+We know the administration supports the Olympic Movement and our bid, and we believe we will have a good working relationship with them to ensure our success in hosting and attending events."

 Foreign-born athletes play an important role in professional sports in America.

-Foreign-born players make up 3% of players in the NFL, 23% in the NBA, 29% in MLB and 72% in the NHL.
-At the Olympics, the US team had immigrant and foreign athletes competing for gold.
+Foreign-born players make up 3% of players in the NFL, 23% in the NBA, 29% in MLB, and 72% in the NHL.
+The US team had immigrant and foreign athletes competing for gold at the Olympics.
 Sports are a fundamental part of American society and culture.
-With enormous popularity, they serve as a vehicle that unites the country to transmit values such as justice, effort, dedication and teamwork.
+With enormous popularity, they serve as a vehicle that unites the country to transmit values such as justice, effort, dedication, and teamwork.

-Many athletes travel to the USA on non-immigrant visas, such as P and O visas, which can be used to live and carry out their activities in the country for a specified period of time, always tied to an employer or sponsor in the United States.
-James Naismith, born in Canada invented basketball in 1891 after taking a job at a YMCA in Springfield, Massachusetts.
+Many athletes travel to the USA on non-immigrant visas, such as P and O visas, which can be used to live and carry out their activities for a specified period, always tied to an employer or sponsor in the United States.
+James Naismith, born in Canada, invented basketball in 1891 after working at a YMCA in Springfield, Massachusetts.

 3. Professional golfer Greg Norman was born in Australia.